agsb/milliForth-RiscV/srcs/Notes.md

     Also could export a name:hash, to make a list for human reference.

     The hash over 0x00000000 to 0x7FFFFFFF, reserve -1 to IMMEDIATE flag

+_" there is no spoon "_

+Going to use DJB2 hash for represent the words at dictionary.

+Splited the code of sector-riscv in two kinds, one using the traditional name header with /link, size+flag, name+pad/ and other using a hash header with /link, hash/.

+This will simplify the lookup of dictionary, as just do one single comparation of 4-bytes, and reduce the problem of find where code starts before the name, which could be padded to align with 4-bytes.

+The usual flags in Forth uses some high bits at the size byte of name c-str.

+In Riscv ISA, can't use /andi rd, rs, 0x8000000/ with the 31 bit, because the imm is restrict within +/- 2047.
+Some alternatives uses 2 or 3 instructions.

+Using hash, there is no size+flag byte + name string, no more.
+Only four bytes hash with lower bits as flags.

+When the immediate flag (FLAG_IMM) is the bit 0, could use _ori|andi|xori rd, rs, 0x1_ to test, set and flip the flag

+Catchs:

+To clear the bit 0 use a _andi rd, hsh, 0x1_ then _or hsh, hash, rd_ after hash calculation.

+All valid hashes will be even.

+Can not calculate the hash within a macro, need a program to calculate the hashes for primitives and make the headers by hand.